MicrosoftDocs/azure-devops-docs/docs/_shared/qa-why-cant-sign-in-msa-azuread-account.md

 A:	This happens when your sign-in address is shared by your personal Microsoft account and by your work account or school account, but your selected identity doesn't have access.
 Although both identities have the same sign-in address, they're still separate identities with different profiles, security settings, and permissions.

-Try signing out completely from VSTS by completing the following steps.
-Just closing your browser might not sign you out completely from VSTS.
-Then, sign in again to VSTS, and select your other identity:
+Try signing out completely from Azure DevOps by completing the following steps.
+Just closing your browser might not sign you out completely from Azure DevOps.
+Then, sign in again to Azure DevOps, and select your other identity:

-1. Close all browsers, including browsers that aren't running VSTS.
+1. Close all browsers, including browsers that aren't running Azure DevOps.

 1. Open a private or incognito browsing session.